DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/clients.md

   Returns cache of specified objtype, by reference.
 Raise `IndexError` if objtype is invalid
   {{% notice warning %}}
-  Any modification of the cache content will mess up your client !!!
+  Any modification of the cache content will mess up your client!!!
   {{% /notice %}}

 - ```py